HGieselmann/HugoCreativeCoding/content/docs/04_UserInput.md

 	Debug.Log(”Tie!”);
 }
 {{</highlight>}}
 We can of course make use of these in our Homage to decide for one approach or another using these statements.
-An example could look like this:
-Example here
 Based on a boolean we promoted to the Editor we can offset the bouncing direction.
 {{<highlight c>}}
 using UnityEngine;